Driving course offers insurance discount

-Seniors for Save Driving will offer a mature driver improvement course at various times and locations in the New Castle.
+Seniors for Safe Driving will offer a mature driver improvement course at various times and locations in the New Castle.

 Classes also will be offered in Butler and Mercer counties.